desecho/ighelper-abandoned/README.rst

 |Build Status| |Requirements Status| |Codecov|

 The web application on Django_ 2, Vue.js_ 2, Bootstrap_ 4.
 It allows you to manage your followers.
-It also allows you to see a total number of images, videos and likes.
+It also allows you to get statistics.

+Features:

+- See how many photos & videos your followers liked
+- Mark followers as approved
+- Get total number of:
+    - photos
+    - videos
+    - followers
+    - likes

 Installation instructions
 ----------------------------